D-X-Y/AutoDL-Projects/docs/NAS-Bench-201.md

 # [NAS-BENCH-201: Extending the Scope of Reproducible Neural Architecture Search](https://openreview.net/forum?id=HJxyZkBKDr)

+**Since our NAS-BENCH-201 has been extended to NATS-Bench, this README is deprecated and not maintained.
+Please use [NATS-Bench](https://github.com/D-X-Y/AutoDL-Projects/blob/master/docs/NATS-Bench.md), which has 5x more architecture information and faster API than NAS-BENCH-201.**

 We propose an algorithm-agnostic NAS benchmark (NAS-Bench-201) with a fixed search space, which provides a unified benchmark for almost any up-to-date NAS algorithms.
 The design of our search space is inspired by that used in the most popular cell-based searching algorithms, where a cell is represented as a directed acyclic graph.
 Each edge here is associated with an operation selected from a predefined operation set.